AndrewVSutherland/psetpartners/schema.md

-id                    |	bigint      | unique identifier automatically assigned by postgres (not MIT id) class_id	      | bigint	    | id in classes table student_id            | bigint	    | id in students table preferences           |	jsonb       | overrides students preferences preferences_strength  | jsonb       | overrides students preferences
+id                    |	bigint      | unique identifier automatically assigned by postgres (not MIT id) class_id	      | bigint	    | id in classes table student_id            | bigint	    | id in students table preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) preferences_strength  | jsonb       | replaces students preferences if preferences is not None

 ## grouplist